bueler/mg-glaciers/README.md

 Poisson equation.
 For now the available algorithms are

   * sweeps of projected Gauss-Seidel (pGS) on the fine grid
-  * V-cycles of a monotone multigrid method (Tai 2003) using pGS as a smoother
+  * V-cycles of the Tai (2003) multilevel subset decomposition method using pGS as a smoother

 For detailed information: